brianchowlab/BcLOV4-FEM/Examples/Example1/Tutorial_Widefield_DMD.md

-# Tutorial: Running simulations on widefield images with structured illumination
+# Tutorial 1: Running simulations on widefield images with structured illumination

 This tutorial will describe how to run a simulation for a cell imaged using widefield microscopy and stimulated using structured illumination.